En éxtasis: Bailando en éxtasis

 A special edition, titled Bailando en éxtasis (Dancing in Ecstasy) was released in 1996 by EMI, which contained only the remixed versions of most popular's album track list, and a karaoke version of "Piel Morena".
 It was a limited edition, not available in Latin American countries such as Argentina, for instance.

-Legacy
+Recognition

-En éxtasis has been noted as the album that launched and boosted Thalía's international music career.
-According to Manila Standard, Marimar and En éxtasis "has managed in so short a time to endear herself to the Filipino public".
-In 1995, publication Vista called Thalía the most popular hispanic artist by that moment.
+Described as the album that propelled Thalía's international music career, ahead of its release, Lili Estefan called her in Vista the most popular hispanic artist at that moment.
 In 2001, Billboard commented, a string of successful albums, notably En éxtasis, have defined her musically and established her as a force to be reckoned with in the Latin market.
-Similarly, author of Juglares hispanoamericanos: datos breves de autores (2005), wrote that En éxtasis was the confirmation of her talent.
+Similarly, El Nuevo Herald credited En éxtasis to establish Thalía in the rise of Latin pop scene of the 1990s.
+To author of Juglares Hispanoamericanos: Datos Breves de Autores (2005), En éxtasis was the confirmation of her talent.